leanswift/leanswift.github.io/Leanswift Sxe and CSD/Pages/eConnect for SX.e 20.3.0-Community Edition-Release Notes.md

 - Provided option in the Magento Backend to mention the transaction type/order type value

-- Order request information are shown in the backend sales order view section
+- Order request information is shown in the backend sales order view section

 - ERP order number and customer number are shown in the backend sales order view section